gss214/currency-converter/README.md

 ## Features

-- Convert currency values from one currency to another.
+- Effortlessly convert currency values across various currencies.
-- Select the source and target currencies using dropdown menus.
+- Select source and target currencies using intuitive dropdown menus.
-- Input the value you want to convert.
+- Input the value you wish to convert with ease.
-- Display the converted value.
+- View the converted value based on the latest exchange rates.

 ## Screenshots